-- 138 Pursuant to Article 25(1)(c) and Article 28(2) of Regulation (EU) 2017/459, the mandatory minimum premium, or its range, first offered for the offer level of the incremental capacity is to be approved.
+- 131 Pursuant to Article 25(1)(c) and Article 28(2) of Regulation (EU) 2017/459, the mandatory minimum premium, or its range, first offered for the offer level of the incremental capacity is to be approved.
 The ruling chamber merely checks whether the mandatory minimum premiums, or their ranges, submitted by the applicants are plausible.
-Should this not be the case, the ruling chamber sets different mandatory minimum premiums or ranges to the ones applied for in accordance with Article 25(1) of Regulation (EU) 2017/459. - The mandatory minimum premiums have been calculated appropriately and plausibly in the respective amounts.
+Should this not be the case, the ruling chamber sets different mandatory minimum premiums or ranges to the ones applied for in accordance with Article 25(1) of Regulation (EU) 2017/459. - 132 The mandatory minimum premiums have been calculated appropriately and plausibly in the respective amounts.
 The calculation of the individual mandatory minimum premiums can be understood with the help of the economic viability tool.
 If the present value of binding commitments of network users exclusively based on the estimated reference price is too low for the economic test to be positive, a mandatory minimum premium is required.
 Only the addition of a mandatory minimum premium enables the booking of all capacity offered in the offer level to achieve the necessary present value of binding commitments of network users at least provided there are no auction premiums in the auction of the offer level caused by (partial) excess demand.
 Whether there will be (partial) excess demand and thus auction premiums cannot be firmly ascertained before the auction, so this aspect cannot be assumed with certainty.
-In this project application, there is a need for mandatory minimum premiums to be imposed in the marketing of the incremental capacity, otherwise the outcomes of the economic tests could not be positive. - 140 The reductions of the individual mandatory minimum premiums result from the following two, opposing effects: on the one hand, there was an increase in the mandatory minimum premiums resulting from the ruling chamber's approval of different, higher f-factors to those applied for.
-On the other, there was a reduction in the mandatory minimum premiums due to the ruling chamber's approval of different, lower present values of the estimated increase in the allowed revenue to the ones applied for.
-The latter effect outweighed the former.
+In this project application, there is a need for mandatory minimum premiums to be imposed in the marketing of the incremental capacity, otherwise the outcomes of the economic tests could not be positive. - 133 The increases of the individual mandatory minimum premiums result from the following effects: the expansion measures for the creation of DZK products in the Gas NDP 2020-2030 were only confirmed after the applicants had already submitted the project application and led to significant changes in the cost allocation made by the applicants in the incremental capacity project.
+Consequently, the ruling chamber approved the respective present values of the estimated increase in the allowed revenue with significantly higher values than had been applied for.
+In addition, the higher f-factors approved by the ruling chamber than those that had been applied for led to an increase in the individual mandatory minimum premiums.